solarapparition/agent-automata/README.md

 ## Installation
 Run `pip install agent-automata` for the core package.
-You can also run `pip install agent-automata[builtins]` to install some built-in functionality.
+You can also run `pip install agent-automata[builtins]` to install some additional built-in functionality.

 ## Usage/Demo
 There is very little concrete functionality included in the package--this is meant to be one component in a larger, more usable system of agents.
 The `demo` directory shows a rather trivial example of specifying a simple agent and its sub-agents/tools using yaml spec files.